Tips on having a Dog Proof Christmas Tree

-If you can try and avoid anything that may shatter easily if it falls on the floor.
+If you can, try and avoid anything that may shatter easily if it falls on the floor.
 This includes glass and other fragile ornaments.
-If you do have some fragile ornaments, then ensure they fixed very securely to the tree
+If you do have some delicate ornaments, then ensure they are fixed very securely to the tree.

 Cables from tree lights

-If you are going to have lights on the tree, make sure they are not on the lower branches.
-It is also essential than any cords and cables are stuck down with electrical tape or ideally hidden out the way.
-If a dog manages to get hold of them it could cause an electric shock or burn their mouth
+If you have lights on the tree, make sure they are not on the lower branches.
+It is also essential that any cords and cables are stuck down with electrical tape or ideally hidden out the way.
+If a dog manages to get hold of them, it could cause an electric shock or burn their mouth.

 Have a festive room

 Many pet owners have a festive room’ area.
 One idea is to have a puppy playpen.
-By using a puppy playpen this can create a barrier between your dog and the l the Christmas tree so it harder for your dog to access the tree whilst you are in the room.
+By using a puppy playpen, this can create a barrier between your dog and the l Christmas tree, so it is harder for your dog to access the tree whilst you are in the room.

-If you are busy around the house or going to leave the dog alone whilst you go shopping then I would recommend you shut the door to the room with the Christmas tree.
-It’s better to be safe than sorry
+If you are busy around the house or going to leave the dog alone whilst you go shopping, I recommend you shut the door to the room with the Christmas tree.
+It’s better to be safe than sorry.

 Finally, while you may be able to resist opening the presents till Christmas morning, your dog may not be so restrained – avoid putting the presents under the tree until you are there to supervise – especially if he’s going to be allowed to look for his own dog-friendly Christmas treat in the pile.